lolaccounhai00/vytyls-initiative/README.md

 Thus matter appears not as a prison, but as a concession.
 Existence accepts weight in order to proceed.

-PART II
+---

+**PART II**
-On the Origin of Perception and the Chains of the Mind
+**On the Origin of Perception and the Chains of the Mind**

-Man is born coherent, yet everywhere he is interrupted.
+Humanity is born coherent, yet everywhere we are interrupted.

 If the universe is architecture, consciousness is traversal.
 The human mind is not a passive surface but a moving point within a layered field.
 We possess a map of this movement—the Modal Layer Field Map—yet we rarely consult it, preferring narration to navigation.